publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.2.0] - UNRELEASED =

+* Removed: Fixed conflict with Gutenberg and other plugins keeping draft as the default status, always.
+Removed the option to set another status as default, #621;
+* Fixed: Load languages from the relative path, #626;
+* Fixed: Protect against edition the WordPress post statuses: Pending and Draft;
+* Fixed: Fix the "Save as" button when the current status doesn't exist;
+* Fixed: Fix the status selection and the "Save as" link for Gutenberg for posts in published statuses.
+For changing the status you have to unpublish it first;
+* Fixed: Fix compatibility with the Nested Page plugin, #623;

 = [2.1.0] - 2020-05-28 =

 * Added: Added support to PublishPress Authors (requires at least 3.3.1), #610, #614;